Why are we sampling?

 What are we finding?

-Nearshore water temperature trends in all four intertidal zones show warming beginning in 2014, corresponding to the large marine heatwave phenomenon (originally termed “the Blob”) detected by more offshore measurements (see Environmental Drivers).
-Our data confirm that the physical manifestations of this large-scale oceanographic event were expressed in nearshore ecosystems.
+Nearshore water temperature trends in all four intertidal zones show warming beginning in 2014 and persisting to 2016, corresponding to the large marine heatwave phenomenon (originally termed “the Blob”) detected by offshore measurements (see Environmental Drivers).
+While temperatures appeared to cool and return to normal across all regions in late 2017 and 2018, 2019 indicated warmer than average water temperatures in the intertidal zone across all four study regions and a cooling during the early part of 2020, particularly in the western blocks of Kachemak Bay and Katmai (Fig 1).
+Temperatures appeared to return to the long-term average across all regions early in 2021, followed by cooling across all regions into the summer months of 2021.
+Our data confirm that the physical manifestations of these large-scale oceanographic flucuations were expressed in nearshore ecosystems.